The Centre's vision is to inspire a fascination in the universe through research and education.

 - To make the expertise, knowledge and discoveries within the Centre available world-wide through innovative on-line teaching.

 - To excite and inform the public about the wonders of the universe through the production and global distribution of 3D astronomy movies.

 - Established in 1998, we are one of Australia's newest and fastest growing astronomy centres

 - We are the largest astronomical research group in Victoria, and we are one of the largest in Australia

-- We have more than 15 senior PhD-qualified staff, more than a dozen postdoctoral researchers and more than 25 students undertaking a PhD degree in our vibrant and friendly Centre.
+- We currently have 18 senior academic staff, more than 15 postdoctoral researchers and around 40 students undertaking a PhD degree in our vibrant and friendly Centre.

 - We come from many different backgrounds: see a map of where CAS staff and students come from.
 We originate from 20 different countries from all 6 inhabited continents and we speak more than 15 languages which, apart from our working language, English, include Arabic, French, German, Hindi, Italian, Polish, Portuguese, Russian, Spanish and Swedish.